Education & Credentialing

 - Reserve fund strategies

-- Board Meetings
+- Board meetings

-Attendance in the chapter program qualifies registrant for the CAI Board Leader Certificate.Â
+Attendance in the chapter program qualifies you for the CAI Board Leader Certificate.

-CMCA Recertification
+CMCA Recertification · every 2 years

 - Complete at least 16 hours of continuing education coursework every 2 years.